-Section 3.
+20 Section 3.
 Appeal Guidance.
 The Union and Office of the Provost will jointly be responsible for providing all bargaining unit faculty members who have received a reviewable decision under Section 1 with information about the appeals process.
-Bargaining unit faculty members shall be notified of their right to seek counsel from the Union in the written reviewable decision notice.
+Bargaining unit faculty membersshall be notified of their right to seek counsel from the Union in the written reviewable decision shall be notified of their right to seek counsel from the Union in the written reviewable dec notice.
 Upon a bargaining unit faculty member's request, the Union shall provide a representative to provide appropriate guidance through the appeal process.
-The faculty member may have a union representative present at formal hearings; however, the union representative cannot speak for the bargaining unit faculty member.
-The union representative may, however, ask clarifying questions.
+The faculty member

+26 may have a union representative present at formal hearings; however, the union representative

+27 cannot speak for the bargaining unit faculty member.
+The union representative may, however,